 Alex has been recognized as “one of the few pioneering global designers who’s had a significant hand in bringing design to where it is today.”

 Alex’s approach to design reflects imagination, confidence, spirit, and humor.
-His work is engaging and effective, and it compels people to act.

 In 1993 Alex was named an inaugural member of “The I.D.
 40,” a survey of the country’s leading design innovators.
 His work is in the permanent collections of the Museum of Modern Art, the Smithsonian Institution, the Zurich Design Museum, the Poster House Museum, the Letterform Archive, and the Library of Congress.